treyhakanson/database-notes/PostgreSQL/basic_notes.md

 similarly to `ORDER BY`, PostgreSQL can group by a column that isn't selected, but most SQL engines cannot.
 So, it's best practice to select the row being grouped by

+note that Postgres will work out if mapping is 1:1; for example, if 2 columns are selected, such as a primary key and a name that is unique to each primary key, `GROUP BY` can be used with only one of those keys.
+However, other databases are not this intelligent and will require grouping by all columns that are not the aggregate function, so it's best practice to include both columns.
+In addition, if the relationship is not 1:1, grouping by less columns will likely lead to errors.

 ### HAVING

 `HAVING` clause is used in conjunction with the `GROUP BY` clause to filter group rows that do not satisfy a particular condition